by John Ellis

 With the ratification of the Constitution hanging in the balance, the federalists realized that one of the primary placations needed by the supposed swing state (Commonwealth of Virginia) was an amendment restricting the federal government’s right to interfere with state militias.
 Ergo, the Second Amendment.

-Even if you remain unconvinced of the validity of Bogus’ thesis, and to be honest, while I believe Bogus’ thesis has much merit, substantial questions remain for me, the facts remain that the Founders included the words “a well regulated militia” in the Second Amendment and militias had proven woefully inadequate (embarrassingly so) at being a bulwark against the supposed tyranny of a standing army.
+Even if you remain unconvinced of the validity of Bogus’ thesis and its densely researched and cogently developed arguments in support of that thesis, the facts remain that the Founders included the words “a well regulated militia” in the Second Amendment and militias had proven woefully inadequate (embarrassingly so) at being a bulwark against the supposed tyranny of a standing army.
 Those two facts are seemingly at odds unless you understand the Amendment’s emphasis to fall on “well regulated.”
 Even with an eye to that emphasis, the Founders’ Machiavellian language games serve as an obstacle to a full-orbed understanding of what was meant.

 Ultimately, the argument comes down to the individual rights theory versus the collective rights theory.
 Throughout this nation’s history, the Supreme Court has leaned, at times heavily, in the direction of the collective rights theory that states that the Second Amendment doesn’t guarantee individuals the right to own guns.
 Instead, the collective rights theory argument goes, the Second Amendment is intended to ensure that the country, via the states, is prepared to repel a foreign invasion.
 This requires placing an emphasis on “well regulated” to counter the experiential knowledge the Founders had with the ability of citizen militias to withstand the onslaught of a well-trained, professional army.
 However, since the insertion of the NRA into the debate, the game has changed.
 Some of the current Supreme Court Justices have bought wholesale Halbrook’s NRA funded arguments.
 Most notably seen in the ruling in 2008’s District of Columbia v.
 Heller, the rulings of the Court reflect this shift.